Create an OAuth Named Credential

 8. Use the named credential in a callout.

 An external credential contains the authentication and authorization information for the callout.
-Later, link the external credential to a named credential.
+When you create the external credential, you link it to the external auth identity provider.
+Later, you link the external credential to a named credential.

 After you create an external credential, create a named credential, set the callout endpoint (URL), set callout options, and link the named credential to the external credential.